jem-green/Tape/README.md

 <filename>

 ### Options:
 /v, --version <version>			The tape version

 /f, --frequency <frequency>		The processor frequency in Hz

 /S, --start <start>				Offset to start of data in seconds

 /E, --end <end>					Offset to end of data in seconds

 ### Commands:
+ wavelength   Generate a wavelength histogram

-histogram    Generate histogram
+ amplitude    Generate a amplitude histogram

+ tape         Generate tape format file

-code         Generate ascii format file tape         Generate tape format file
+ code         Generate ascii format file

+/B, --baud <baud rate>			The baudrate in Hz